· · AI

 Production patterns that actually prevent failure

-This pattern, borrowed from Ben Treynor Sloss’s site reliability engineering at Google, works well for AI agents.
+This pattern, popularized by Michael Nygard in his book Release It!, works well for AI agents.
 When your document processing service starts timing out, switch to a simpler extraction method instead of queueing thousands of failed requests.
 Simple idea.
 Profound impact.

 This pattern alone has saved companies from abandoning AI projects.
 Turns out, their agents were impressive in demos but unreliable in production because any interruption meant starting over.
 Adding state persistence made them production-ready.